 This process needs to be done immediately after you’ve completed your layers.
 Letting the vinyl stay on for too long can allow the adhesive to form a stronger bond, making it much more difficult to remove as seconds pass.

 8. After drying the glass, place it back down alongside the filler wood.

-We’re finally done with the non-frosted light box, making a frosted light box is not that different from the procedures we’ve discussed.
+We’re finally done with the non-frosted light box.
+Making a frosted light box is not that different from the procedures we’ve discussed.
 Let’s go through them, shall we?

-From this point on, we can skip to step number 8, where we only need to prepare the shadow box and apply the LED Strip lights in order to finish our craft!
+From this point on, we can skip to step number 8, where we only need to prepare the shadow box and apply the LED Strip lights to finish our craft!
 And with that, we should also be finished with our frosted light box.